-Overlook: Nicaragua is a very cheap place to travel around.
+Overlook: Nicaragua is a very cheap, again, place to travel around.
 Eating out is the best option.
-Breakfast (rice, eggs, meat, beans plus coffee or tea) can starts at just 1$, lunches from 2-3$.
+Breakfast (rice, eggs, meat, beans plus coffee or tea) can start at just 1$, lunches from 2-3$.

-Accommodation: In Managua (capital) hostels starts at 8$, hotels 18$.
-In a very touristic Granada hostels starts at just 7$, hotels at 12-15$.
+Accommodation: In Managua (capital) hostels start at 8$, hotels 18$.
+In a very touristic Granada, hostels start at just 7$, hotels at 12-15$.

 Buses: Vans and chicken buses cost around 1-2$ for an hour of journey domestically.
-International Tica bus from Managua to Tegucigalpa in Honduras cost 30$.
+International Tica bus from Managua to Tegucigalpa in Honduras costs 30$.